-Graduate-level degree programs in herbology, sometimes referred to as herbal or Oriental medicine, train individuals to use herbs and other natural plants to improve and maintain health and wellness.
+Master's programs in herbology (3 years), sometimes referred to as herbal or Oriental medicine, train individuals to use herbs and other natural plants to improve and maintain health and wellness.
 They emphasize courses such as physiology, acupuncture and Ayurveda, and prepare graduates for important certifying exams.
 Individuals considering a master's degree in this field should choose a program that's accredited by the ACAOM.

-- Prerequisites: Bachelor's degree; GPA of 2.5 or higher; prior coursework in basic science courses; letters of recommendation; personal essays
+Prerequisites for these programs include a bachelor's degree, a GPA of 2.5 or higher, prior coursework in basic science courses, letters of recommendation, and personal essays.

 Master's Degree in Herbology

 A master's degree program in herbology teaches students about the history and principles of herbal medicine and herbal formulas, as well as internal, external and mental diseases.
 Students generally complete courses in herb classification, detoxification, biochemistry and herbal healing.
 These programs prepare students to sit for the National Commission for Certification of Acupuncture and Oriental Medicine (NCCAOM) examination.
 Graduates might go on to become consultants, herbology instructors or health food store proprietors.
 Typical courses may include the following: